Sharthak1705/dashboard/README.md

 * Entry point for authentication.
 * Redirects users to the dashboard after login.
-* Uses localStorage (for trial/demo) or backend APIs.
+* Uses localStorage for trial

 ---